Customer Relationship Inventory

 Your salespeople need to understand what customers want, then recommend solutions that meet or exceed their expectations.
 Positive perceptions of your salespeople—in the eyes of your customers—are vital in a marketplace where customers can replace you with a phone call or the click of a mouse.
 The Customer Relationship Inventory allows salespeople and their managers to gain valuable insight into their customers' perceptions.
 The feedback can increase a salesperson's motivation to improve selling behaviours and focus positive activities in areas of perceived developmental need.

 The Customer Relationship Inventory (CRI) is an on-line, multi-rater assessment designed for salespeople and is distributed to five customers who have recently made a purchase.
 The results provide participants with personalised feedback and development planning, as well as a basis for management coaching and guiding sales strategy.
-It can be used as a stand-alone individual diagnosis and planning tool, or as an enhancement to a sales improvement program such as The Counsellor Salesperson.
+It can be used as a stand-alone individual diagnosis and planning tool, or as an enhancement to a sales improvement programme such as The Counsellor Salesperson.
 If used for organisation-wide research of all salespeople, consulting and solutions can be developed and implemented.
 The CRI is a valid, research-based instrument that has been tested and designed by accepted research standards.

 The Customer Relationship Inventory provides a comprehensive, skill-based measurement of the four basic skills of the Counsellor Process: